manuelfreude/wrangling-twitter-api/README.md

-# Training to wrangle and analyze twitter data
+# Training to wrangle and analyze data of 5000+ tweets
-## Project summary
+## Python project summary

-- First bullet
+- Gathering existing data from different sources (csv, URL, to-date Twitter stats)
-- Second bullet
+- Assessing and cleaning collected data with pandas along quality and tidiness aspects
-- Third bullet
+- Visualizing first insights with matplotlib